Skip to main content

 To the teams building AI development tools - you are not just creating software, you are redefining what it means to be a software developer.

-To the early adopters who experimented, failed, learned, and shared their discoveries - this collective knowledge is transforming our industry.
+To the early adopters who experimented, failed, learned, and shared their discoveries - and to the skeptics who protected production by finding the sharp edges first.
+This collective knowledge is transforming our industry.

-And to the future developers who will wonder how anyone ever coded without AI assistance - remember that we once wondered the same about IDEs, version control, and Stack Overflow.
+And to the future developers who will wonder how anyone ever shipped without agents - remember that we once wondered the same about IDEs, version control, and Stack Overflow.

 Every paradigm shift faces resistance.
 Every productivity tool eventually becomes standard.
 This book documents that transition.